michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0082.md

 - adj: never-ceasing
 - adj: not to be placated or appeased or moved by entreaty
 ### Family
+- relentless: relentlessly, relentlessness+
-relentless: relentlessly, relentlessness+;relent: relented, relenting, relentless, relents;relenting: unrelenting;unrelenting: unrelentingly
+- relent: relented, relenting, relentless, relents
+- relenting: unrelenting
+- unrelenting: unrelentingly
 ### Examples
 - “This attack shows how rampant Russian hacking is.
 It’s systemic, relentless, predatory,” Rep. Peter Welch said in a statement.
 - It is a condition doctors attribute to the stress of living under relentless airstrikes and shelling.